-The Industrial L2+ Managed Switch offers comprehensive IPv4/IPv6 Layer 2 to Layer 4 Access Control List (ACL) for enforcing security to the edge.
-It can be used to restrict network access by denying packets based on source and destination IP address, TCP/UDP ports or defined typical network applications.
-Its protection mechanism also comprises 802.1X port-based user and device authentication, which can be deployed with RADIUS to ensure the port level security and block illegal users.
-With the protected port function, communication between edge ports can be prevented to guarantee user privacy.
-Furthermore, Port security function allows to limit the number of network devices on a given port.
-The network administrators can now construct highly-secure corporate networks with considerably less time and effort than before.
+The GS-5220/6320 LCD PoE++ series offers a comprehensive Layer 2 to Layer 4 access control list (ACL) for enforcing security to the edge.
+It can be used to restrict to network access by denying packets based on source and destination IP address, TCP/UDP port number or defined typical network applications.
+Its protection mechanism also comprises 802.1x Port-based and MAC-based user and device authentication.
+With the private VLAN function, communication between edge ports can be prevented to ensure user privacy.